Kent Perkins: St. Louis BattleHawks

 In October 2019, Perkins returned to football when he was drafted by the St. Louis BattleHawks in the 2020 XFL draft.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He signed with the team and started all 5 games that season, but his contract was terminated when the league suspended operations on April 10, 2020 due to the Covid-19 pandemic.

 The Spring League

 Perkins was selected by the Alphas of The Spring League during its player selection draft on October 11, 2020.

 BC Lions

 Perkins signed with the BC Lions of the Canadian Football League (CFL) on December 29, 2020.
 After an injury to veteran offensive tackle Ryker Mathews, Perkins was thrust into the starting role.
 He thrived in his first season in the league, and was the club’s nominee for CFL Most Outstanding Lineman.

 Early in the 2022 season, on July 7, 2022, Perkins and the Lions agreed to a new two-year contract extension.
 He played and started in all 18 regular season games and all post-season games from 2022 to 2024.
+He helped the Lions reach the West Division Finals in 2022 and 2023 and the playoffs in 2024.

-As a pending free agent, Perkins was released on January 18, 2025.
+As a pending free agent, Perkins was released on January 18, 2025 and became a free agent.
+He played in 67 total games for the Lions, with 2 fumbles and 2 recoveries.